Employer Retirement Fund vs Retirement Annuity? The Best Option When Saving for Your Retirement

-The government has various incentives that encourage South Africans to save towards retirement, and these options include retirement annuities (RAs), pension/provident funds, and tax-free savings accounts (TFSAs).
-It’s important to keep in mind that you can only access a pension or provident fund via an employer whereas RAs and TFSAs are available to everyone.
-Whilst TFSAs are great options to consider, they will not be discussed here.
+The government has various incentives that encourage South Africans to save towards retirement, and these options include retirement annuities (RAs) and pension/provident funds.
+It’s important to keep in mind that you can only access a pension or provident fund via an employer whereas RAs are available to everyone.

-Before answering the points mentioned above, it’s worth noting that people often use multiple terms to describe retirement funds: RAs, pension, and provident funds.
-In general, they are all the same thing with a few key differences listed below.
-Unless we are highlighting a specific difference, we’ll always refer to it as retirement funds.
+It’s worth noting that people often use multiple terms to describe retirement funds: RAs, pension funds, provident funds and preservation funds.
+In general, they are similar in nature, with a few key differences listed below.
+Unless we are highlighting a specific difference, we’ll always refer to the generic retirement fund.

 Let’s start with retirement annuities

-Anyone can invest in a retirement annuity, so if you’re an entrepreneur this is a great option to consider for your retirement needs.
-You can generally start saving at an affordable rate: some debit orders start from R250 per month, (most average around R500 per month), and a once-off lump sum starts from R10 000.
+Anyone can invest in a retirement annuity, so if you’re self-employed this is a great option to consider for your retirement needs.
+You can generally start saving at an affordable rate: some debit orders start from R250 per month, (most average around R500 per month), and a once-off lump sum investment can start from R10 000.

-With an RA, you can only access your money from the age of 55 years; you cannot make once-off ad hoc withdrawals from an RA before the age of 55 years.
-You can access your money before 55 if you become permanently disabled, emigrate, or your investment is below the prescribed minimum regulated amount, which is currently R7 000.
+With an RA, you can only access your money from the age of 55 years; and you cannot make once-off ad hoc withdrawals prior to this, unless you become permanently disabled, emigrate, or your investment is below the prescribed minimum regulated amount, which is currently R7 000.

-When you reach 55, you have the option to leave the investment as is or withdraw a portion of your money.
-If you decide to withdraw a portion, you can only access one-third and at least two-thirds must be used to purchase a living annuity, a guaranteed annuity, or a combination of them.
+When you reach 55, you have the option to “retire” from the product.
+There is no maximum age to retire, and this event doesn’t need to coincide with your actual retirement from an employer, so you can be flexible with your retirement planning.
+When you retire from the product, if you decide to withdraw a portion of the investment, you can only access one-third and at least two-thirds must be used to purchase a living annuity, a guaranteed annuity, or a combination of them.

 What about pension and provident funds?

-To contribute to a pension or provident fund, the option needs to be offered by an employer where, in most cases, it’s compulsory to contribute to it.
+To contribute to a pension or provident fund, the option needs to be offered by your employer where, in most cases, it’s compulsory to contribute .
 When you leave the employer you then need to decide whether you want to preserve your money in a ‘preservation fund’ or take a full or partial withdrawal.
 Withdrawing your money is never recommended.
-Once you have transferred your funds into a preservation fund, you are able to take an additional once-off withdrawal and will not be able to add more money to your preservation fund after you’ve left your employer.
+Once you have transferred your funds into a preservation fund, you are able to take an additional once-off withdrawal.

 Now that you have an understanding of the type of retirement funds available in South Africa, let’s get into some details to help you make a decision.